QualInsight/qualinsight-mojo-cobertura/README.md

 This plugin was written for the following four reasons :

-* [cobertura-maven-plugin](http://www.mojohaus.org/cobertura-maven-plugin/) generates a coverage report mixing both UT and IT coverage.
+* ``[cobertura-maven-plugin](http://www.mojohaus.org/cobertura-maven-plugin/)`` generates a coverage report mixing both UT and IT coverage.
 As a result UT and IT coverage cannot be separated in SonarQube.
-* [cobertura-maven-plugin](http://www.mojohaus.org/cobertura-maven-plugin/) relies on [Cobertura](https://github.com/cobertura/cobertura) executables and runs tests in his own lifecycle.
+* ``[cobertura-maven-plugin](http://www.mojohaus.org/cobertura-maven-plugin/)`` relies on [Cobertura](https://github.com/cobertura/cobertura) executables and runs tests in his own lifecycle.
 As a result all tests must be run twice.
 * [SonarQube cobertura plugin](http://docs.sonarqube.org/display/PLUG/Cobertura+Plugin) only takes a single input report.
 As a result UT and IT coverage cannot be separated in SonarQube.
 * Using another coverage tool such as [Jacoco](https://github.com/jacoco/jacoco) was not an option as Jacoco incompatibility with [PowerMock](https://github.com/jayway/powermock) results in classes having 0% coverage for tests using PowerMock.

-After having analyzed different approaches to tackle these issues, we decided to provide a Mojo (Maven plugin) that allows coverage computation without having to run twice unit and integration tests, and that is able to convert cobertura xml reports to [SonarQube Generic Test Coverage](http://docs.sonarqube.org/display/PLUG/Generic+Test+Coverage) plugin format in order to have coverage information for both UT and IT.
+After having analyzed different approaches to tackle these issues, I decided to provide a Mojo (Maven plugin) that allows coverage computation without having to run twice unit and integration tests, and that is able to convert cobertura xml reports to [SonarQube Generic Test Coverage](http://docs.sonarqube.org/display/PLUG/Generic+Test+Coverage) plugin format in order to have coverage information for both UT and IT.

 ## Features ##